brianbooden/HexBinning/README.md

 1. partly fixed: Scaling of hexagon sizes and responsive design
 2. Dealing with > 1000 points
-3. Inverted (negative) y-axis and scale requires resolution
+3. fixed: Inverted (negative) y-axis and scale requires resolution
 4. fixed: Clipping of hexagons at edge of axes
 5. fixed: Configuration on hexagon size
 6. fixed: Configuration of hexagon colour